haltosan/startup/README.md

 Here's a link to that [repo](https://github.com/haltosan/simon) and my [website](https://simon.notawebdev.click/)

 Using windows is kinda tricky.
 The deploy scripts are bash, so it's big sad.
 Also, the pem they gave us doesn't like to work on windows because of odd permission errors.
 I still can't get it to work unless I'm using a custom ssh client.
 Oh well.
 I can do sftp from there to deploy everything manually, but it isn't the worst.
 I need a better dev environ right now.
 All I'm using is notepad++ and command prompt for git.
 VSCode may be the only way at this point.

+Styling can be pretty hard.
+I was having trouble getting anything to show up properly.
+Turns out I was missing the main.css file completely and the only styling it could apply was from bootstrap.
+Bootstrap is also really nice and gives you a lot of nice features.
+It does take a while to learn what is available, and I expect I'll be learning for a while.